namashin/namashin.github.io/content/en/_index.md

 ## About Me

 I am currently living in Shanghai, China, pursuing a Master's degree in Software Engineering at East China Normal University, expected to graduate in 2026.
-As a software engineer specializing in Go,

-I have a solid background in software development and a passion for technology.
+I have a solid background in software development and a passion for new technology.
-I aim to leverage my skills to contribute to innovative projects and solutions in the tech industry.
+I aim to leverage my skills to contribute to innovative projects and solutions as a software engineer specializing in Golang.

-Currently, I am unable to relocate due to my Master's degree program in Shanghai, but I am fully available for remote work opportunities.
+**Currently, I can NOT relocate because of my Master's degree program in Shanghai, China**.
+**But I am fully available for full remote work opportunities**.

-Upon graduation in 2026, I will be available for relocation for on-site work immediately.
+**After graduation in 2026, I can relocate for on-site work immediately**.

 Thank you